 - Training Grant Preceptors

-Stem cell therapy for Alzheimer’s disease receives considerable attention, particularly since UCI MIND investigators have pioneered this avenue of research.
 Stem cells are both controversial and exciting.
-The controversy surrounding stem cells is based on when the cells are harvested, with many individuals ethically objecting to the use human embryos.
+The controversy surrounding stem cells is based on when the cells are harvested, with many individuals ethically objecting to the use of human embryos.
 UCI MIND investigators do not use embryonic stem cells in their research.
-Likewise, it is critical to point out that many stem cells can be directly obtained from adults, thereby bypassing any ethical concerns.
+Stem cells can be directly obtained from adults, thereby bypassing any ethical concerns.